m3g4p0p/from-html/README.md

 const { list, items } = fromHTML('#my-template')
 ```

-Note that if the referenced element isn't an actual template element, the element will be cloned.
+Note that if the referenced element isn't an actual template element, the element will still be cloned; there won't be any references (let alone modifications) to the existing DOM.

 ### Events